camaraproject/Governance/ProjectCharter.md

 Decisions are usually made by [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
 If no consensus can be reached, the matter may be resolved by majority vote.

-**Changes in Maintainership**
+**Changes in Participantship and maintainership**

-Changes in maintainership have to be announced on the Telco Global API Project mailing list.
-They are decided by [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy) and formalized by changing the MAINTAINERS.md file of the respective sub project.
+Changes in participantship and maintainership are defined in [Project Structure And Roles](./ProjectStructureAndRoles.md).

 ## Intellectual Property Policy